-Arvon Township School believes that all students can learn essential skills at each grade level, regardless of family background, socioeconomic level, or gender.
+Arvon Township School believes that all students can learn essential skills at each grade level.
 We believe that the small multiage environment of Arvon Township School offers collaborative learning opportunities.
 It provides younger students with more exposure to higher-level concepts and older students with reinforcement of previously learned skills.